Wednesday, March 20

 • The Thaw

 2. Henry David Thoreau was 44 years old when he died.
-He passed away on May 6, 1862, in Concord, Massachusetts.
-He is buried in Sleepy Hollow Cemetery in Concord, Massachusetts.
-He died from tuberculosis.
+He passed away on May 6, 1862, in Concord, Massachusetts, where he was born and spent most of his life.
+He is buried in Sleepy Hollow Cemetery, a place that holds significant historical and literary importance.
+His grave is a pilgrimage site for many literature enthusiasts, a testament to the enduring impact of his work.

 3. The following is one of Henry David Thoreau’s poems: